nasa-nccs-hpda/super-resolution-climate/README.md

 ## Training

-The scripts under *super-resolution-climate/scripts* are used to train various super-resolution networks with various configurations.
+The scripts under *super-resolution-climate/scripts/train* are used to train various super-resolution networks with various configurations.
 The notebook
 [super-resolution-climate/notebooks/plot_training.ipynb](./notebooks/plot_training.ipynb) is used to display a plot of loss vs. epochs for the configured training instance.

 ## Inference

+The scripts under *super-resolution-climate/scripts/inference* are used to run inference for the trained super-resolution networks.

+## Visualization

-The notebooks in [super-resolution-climate/notebooks](./notebooks) that plot the training results will execute the inference engine and display the result whenever the time or tile indices change (via sliders at the bottom).
-The notebook [plot_result_tiles.ipynb](./notebooks/plot_result_tiles.ipynb) is used to explore the super-resolution results for individual tiles, and notebook [plot_result_images.ipynb](./notebooks/plot_result_images.ipynb) is used to display the assembled tiles for each region.
+The notebook [plot_result_tiles.ipynb](./notebooks/plot_result_tiles.ipynb) is used to explore the super-resolution results for individual tiles, and notebook [plot_result_images.ipynb](./notebooks/plot_result_images.ipynb) is used to display the results as assembled images for each region.